mveeprojects/ScalaWiremock/README.md

 To start these containers, from the root of this project run `docker-compose up -d`, to shut them down run `docker-compose down`.

+Once these containers are running, you can either view the stubs at the links below or run the tests in [MySpec.scala](src/test/scala/MySpec.scala) to exercise and experiment with the stubbing and removal of stubs on port 8081 via code.

 ### Wiremock Endpoints

 * [View all mappings](http://localhost:8080/__admin/mappings)